Kitchen hygiene and food safety

 Start and finish with a clean worktop

 - Always wash the kitchen worktop before you start preparing food.

 - Wipe up spills as you go.

 - Clean up straight away after handling raw meat, raw eggs or soil on raw vegetables.

 - You are likely to touch the fridge and door handles, the oven, the microwave, the kitchen tap and the sink area when you are preparing food.
 Remember to clean these well too.

 How to wash a chopping board

 Cracks and grooves on chopping boards can harbour bacteria, so it is very important to clean them thoroughly.

 - Always wash your chopping board with hot soapy water after each use and be sure to scrub off any food or bits of dirt.

 - Washing properly is very important if you have used the board to cut meat, poultry, seafood or raw vegetables.

-- Never put ready-to-eat food, such as salad, bread or fruit, on a worktop or chopping board that raw meat has touched, unless you have washed it very well first.
+- Never put ready-to-eat food on a worktop or chopping board that raw meat has touched unless you have washed it very well first.